ed-kung/CSUN-Econ-433/labs/lab04/README.md

           ...
         )

     `X1`, `X2`, etc., are the variables to define groups by. `STAT1`, `STAT2`, etc., are the names of the summary variables you want to create (you can call them anything).
-So, for example, to calculate the weighted mean of `INCWAGE` and the median of `AGE` by `SEX` and `YEAR` in our data, we would have used:
+For example, to calculate the weighted mean of `INCWAGE` and the median of `AGE` by `SEX` and `YEAR` in our data, we would have used:

         df %>%
         group_by(SEX, YEAR) %>%